 So why the bad reputation?

-On one hand, our modern palates, so accustomed to readily-available fluffy, buttery crumb cakes topped with pillowy frosting, have a hard time appreciating a cake that has been around since the Middle Ages and was meant to make the most of expensive, imported ingredients.
+Our modern palates, so accustomed to buttery crumb cakes topped with pillowy frosting, have a hard time appreciating a cake that has been around since the Middle Ages.
 The alcohol in fruitcake added flavor and acted as a preservative so the cake could be eaten and shared over a long period of time.
-We don’t often have that challenge today.

-On the other hand, most of the fruitcakes on today’s shelves are commercially made without much care, and contain a slew of chemical preservatives along with those previously mentioned, unnatural-looking candied fruits that many folks find unappealing in a cake.
+Additionally, most of the today’s commercial fruitcakes on today’s shelves contain a slew of chemical preservatives along with those unnatural-looking candied fruits that many folks find unappealing.
 Candied fruit is fruit that has been heated in sugar syrup, which absorbs the moisture from the fruit and acts as a preservative.
 What’s left behind is brightly colored and cloyingly sweet.

 But that’s not the kind of fruitcake we are going to make today.
-This is the kind of fruitcake you’ll love, as shared by Edie Clark in her article Fruitcake Weather.
+This is the kind of easy fruitcake recipe you’ll love, as first shared by Edie Clark in her essay Fruitcake Weather.

 I had hoped to make a genuine fruitcake this season, but proving my point, time just got away from me.
-Thankfully, Yankee has a recipe for a one-day fruitcake that makes a sincere effort to look and taste like the real thing, without the weeks of waiting.
+Thankfully, Yankee has a recipe for an easy fruitcake that makes a sincere effort to look and taste like the real thing, without the weeks of waiting.

 The secret lies in the combination of ingredients.
 Dried currants (which you’ll find next to the raisins at the supermarket), dates, apricots, and cherries are soaked in brandy for flavor and preservation, orange and lemon zests are added to the batter for their bright citrus aroma and flavor, and ground almonds keep the cake moist.

 Once you have your ingredients assembled it all comes together pretty quickly.